PrincetonUniversity/hpc_beginning_workshop/multiprocessing/README.md

 # use a text editor to enter your email address in job.slurm
 $ sbatch job.slurm
 ```

+One advantage to Python `multiprocessing` over [job arrays](https://researchcomputing.princeton.edu/support/knowledge-base/slurm#arrays) is that the output of the different parallel operations can be reduce within the Python script.
+When job arrays are used the reduction must be done in a separate step.

+In the example above the function `f(x)` is trivial.
+Python `multiprocessing` becomes useful when `f(x)` is expensive.

 For more info see [this page](https://researchcomputing.princeton.edu/support/knowledge-base/python#multiprocessing).